Eccie-K/GIT-PROFILE/README.md

 ## Behaviour Driven development (BDD)

-    • A user enters a Git-Hub user name they want to search in the form.<br>
+- A user enters a Git-Hub user name they want to search in the text area on the form.<br>
-    • if the git-hub user name is available, the name and descriptions of the person’s repository will display on the page.<br>
+- If the git-hub user name is available, the name and descriptions of the person’s repository      will display on the page.<br>
-    • If the user name is not available, the user will be notified that the profile could not be found.<br>
+- If the user name is not available, the user will be notified that the profile could not be       found.<br>
-    • A user can also search for other repositories <br>
+-A user can also search for other repositories <br>

 ## Set-Up instructions and requirements